FAIRplus/the-fair-cookbook/content/recipes/interoperability/ontology-robot-recipe.md

 _Table 1_ is a snapshot of the example dataset.
-The complete patient metadata example dataset is [here](ExternalStudiesKQ.xlsx).
+The complete patient metadata example dataset is {download}`here <./ontology-robot-recipe/ExternalStudiesKQ.xlsx>`.